FAQs

 DDoS General

-A distributed denial-of-service (DDoS) attack refers to a malicious endeavor aimed at disturbing the regular flow of traffic to a specific server, service, or network.
+A distributed denial-of-service (DDoS) attack refers to a malicious player that disturbs the regular flow of traffic to a specific server, service, or network.
 This disruption is caused by inundating the target or its connected infrastructure with excessive Internet traffic.
 DDoS attacks are harnessed by utilizing numerous compromised computer systems as sources of the attacking traffic.
 These compromised systems can encompass traditional computers and other interconnected resources like Internet of Things (IoT) devices.

 At a conceptual level, a DDoS attack bears resemblance to an unanticipated traffic congestion that congests a highway, impeding the regular progression of traffic towards its intended destination.